-The Florida bankruptcy means test calculators below will help you estimate qualification for either scenario.
+The Florida bankruptcy means test calculators below will help you estimate qualification for either scenario using data updated for 2022 - 2023.
 You may only have to take one calculator if your income level is lower than the Florida Chapter 7 bankruptcy income level.

 |# of People||Annual Income|

 What Is Considered Income?